 Equalizer APO can enhance and improve the surround sound quality of your media, and once it’s installed, it can be configured by accessing its configuration TXT file found in the installation folder on your Windows 10 PC.

-Equalizer APO also offers you the possibility to transform it’s looking by installing Peace GUI, that makes it even easier to use and adds audio mixing tools to your PC.
+Equalizer APO also offers you the possibility to transform its looking by installing Peace GUI, which makes it even easier to use and adds audio mixing tools to your PC.

 Equalizer APO has a wide range of useful features :